Frequently Asked Questions - Summer Camp

 At Camp Laureate, the majority of our staff are current post secondary students, or college and university graduates.
 We also have a handful of current high school students who are passionate about working with children and have plans to pursue careers involving education.

-Any camper who develops Covid-19 symptoms while at camp will be sent home.
+Any camper who develops COVID-19 symptoms while at camp will be sent home.
 If any camper gets injured at camp, parents will be notified immediately and be given the option to pick up their camper.
-If on-site first aid responders feel that the injury is serious enough to require medical attention parents will be required to pick up their camper to seek medical attention.
-In the case of a life-threatening emergency, Camp Laurate Directors will call for emergency medical assistance, and parents will be notified of the situation.
-If a camper needs an ambulance, a camp director will accompany the camper, until a parent or guardian can get there.
+If on-site first aid responders feel that the injury is serious enough to require further medical attention parents will be required to pick up their camper to seek medical attention.
+In the case of a life-threatening emergency, our Camp Laurate Director will call for emergency medical assistance, and parents will be notified of the situation.
+If a camper needs an ambulance, the camp director will accompany the camper, until a parent or guardian can get there.
 All camp staff have been trained extensively in the case of emergency at camp.